 6.3.1 The faculty of medicine has a policy for the efficient use of information and communication technologies in its study programme.
-Teachers and students are enabled to use information and communication technology for selflearning, accessing information, managing patients and working in health care systems.
+Teachers and students are enabled to use information and communication technology for self-learning, accessing information, managing patients and working in health care systems.

-In teaching and research, the ICT is a strong point of the Faculty.
-The student portal "studmed", offers extensive information about the faculty, the study programmes, the schedules and learning goals.
+The ICT is a strong point of the Faculty.
+The student portal 'studmed', offers extensive information about the faculty, the study programmes, the schedules and learning goals.
 There is a well-developed system of media support for self-study with a library of e-learning modules.